Hyperhomocysteinemia: Genetic

-Genetic defects in 5-MTHF reductase can consequently lead to hyperhomocysteinemia.
+Genetic defects in 5-MTHF reductase can lead to hyperhomocysteinemia.
 The most common polymorphisms are known as MTHFR C677T and MTR A2756G.
 The homozigote mutation G;G also called C;C (it is equivalent) occurs in about 10% of the population of european ethnicity (white caucasians).
 Elevations of homocysteine can also occur in the rare hereditary disease homocystinuria.

 Diagnosis

 A blood test can be performed to quantify total homocysteine concentration in the plasma, of which approximately 80% is generally protein-bound.
 Classification of hyperhomocysteinemia is defined with respect to serum concentration as follows: